languageseed/hello_world/content/2025-11-23-introducing-bentobox.md

 > **Built on the shoulders of giants**: This project is inspired by and built upon [Omakub](https://omakub.org) by DHH and the ambitious [Omarchy](https://omarchy.org) project.
 We're grateful to the 37signals team for their vision of beautiful, opinionated Linux environments.

 Ubuntu is powerful, flexible, and free.
 But it has a reputation: too complex, too ugly, too much work to set up. [**Bentobox**](https://github.com/languageseed/bentobox) fixes that.

+> "I made BentoBox to organize all of my build scripts and customization, and I find it useful—it saves me a lot of time.
+I'm not trying to build a company, I'm just sharing my knowledge and code in case it helps others." — Language Seed

 It's a **one-command Ubuntu setup** that gives you a beautiful, fully-configured desktop in 30 minutes—whether you're a developer who needs to rebuild environments quickly, an everyday user looking for a Windows/Mac alternative, or someone who wants Linux as their primary OS while keeping Windows available when needed.